 To find out more about this exclusive offer for Boundless members, click here.

 What financial help can I get if I'm self-employed?

-Rishi Sunak has announced a £3billion-a-month support package for self-employed people in the UK.
-Under the scheme, those eligible will receive a cash grant worth 80% of their average monthly trading profits over the past three years, up to a maximum of £2,500 a month.
-The grant will cover the three months to May, with a single lump sum being paid into their bank or building society account in June.
+In March, Rishi Sunak announced a £3billion-a-month support package for self-employed people in the UK, whereby those eligible could claim a cash grant worth 80% of their average monthly trading profits over the past three years, up to a maximum of £2,500 a month.
+Claims for this had to be received by 13 July.

-The grant is not available to newly self-employed people or those whose trading profits exceeded £50,000 a year between 2016-2019.
-Nothing needs to be done at this point – HMRC will identify eligible people and invite them to apply in due course.
+Note that neither grant is available to newly self-employed people or those whose trading profits exceeded £50,000 a year between 2016-19.

 Can I claim benefits during the coronavirus crisis?

 If you have lost your job or are still working but struggling to make ends meet, you may well be eligible for a range of benefits, including Universal Credit.
 To find out more, visit the dedicated benefits page on the government's website.

 What should I do if I can't afford to pay my mortgage?